KnightJC/Jacks-Gym/README.md

 - Logo takes the user back to the main page
 - Social media takes you to the correct links
 - Hover over links are clear and not default blue
-- I tested this page and works on different browsers such as Firefox and Chrome.
 - The project looks vibrant, functions, and looks good to the eye.
 All screen sizes work using within inspect elements whilst changing device size.
 - The navigation, header, timetable, photos, contact us, sign up form are all readable and easy to understand as well as navigate.
 - The sign-up form works and requires fields to be entered such as first and last name, email, and phone number. date of birth as well as what you're interested in.